mmccullom-sf/pwa-kit/packages/commerce-sdk-react/README.md

 ## Advanced: Customizing SDK Clients with `transformSDKClient`

 To support advanced use cases, such as integrating with older templates or customizing API client behavior, `commerce-sdk-react` provides a utility called `transformSDKClient`.
-This utility wraps any Commerce SDK client instance in a JavaScript Proxy, allowing you to intercept and transform method arguments, headers, parameters, and other options before each SDK call is made.
+This utility wraps any Commerce SDK client instance in a JavaScript Proxy, enabling you to intercept and transform method arguments, headers, parameters, and other options before each SDK call is made.

 This is especially useful for:
 -   Adapting SDK clients for legacy or custom templates.